GoogleChrome/developer.chrome.com/site/en/articles/long-animation-frames/index.md

 Good responsiveness means that a page responds quickly to interactions made with it.
 That involves being able to paint any updates needed by the user in a timely manner and avoiding blocking these updates from happening.
 For [INP it is recommended to respond in 200 milliseconds or less](https://web.dev/inp/#what-is-a-good-inp-score), but for other updates (for example, animations) even that may be too long.

 The Long Animation Frames API is an alternative approach to measuring blocking work.
-Rather than measuring the individual **tasks**, the Long Animation Frames API—as its name suggests—instead measures **long animation frames**.
+Rather than measuring the individual **tasks**, the Long Animation Frames API—as its name suggests—measures **long animation frames**.
 A long animation frame is when a rendering update is delayed beyond 50 milliseconds (the same as the Long Tasks API's threshold).

 It can be called in the similar way as long tasks with a `PerformanceObserver` looking at `long-animation-frame` types: